JeroPluy/ESPNow-HelloWorld/docs/README.md

  49
  50      #endif
 ```
- 10. Comment out like this:
+ 10. Comment out the target mode as follows:
  ```
 25    // unwanted modes should be commented out
 26    #define DEBUG